OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 MiraMon can only store one kind of geometry per layer (points, arcs or polygons).
 Mixing different kinds of layers (including raster and geoservices as WMS or WMTS) is possible through MiraMon maps (.mmm).
-During creation, the driver generates the necessary files to accommodate each of the three possible types of geometries.
+During creation the driver generates the necessary files to accommodate each of the three possible types of geometries.
 For instance, if a layer or a dataset contains points and arcs, a set of point files and a set of arc files will be created.